ProgrammingTeam1732/2017-Competition/README.md

 # 2017-Competition
-Repository to house 2017 competition code
+Repository housing the 2017 competition code

 This year, we will...